-BAM’s European home markets are the Netherlands, Belgium, the United Kingdom, Ireland and Germany.
-In addition the Group delivers projects in Denmark, Luxembourg and Switzerland.
-BAM International is providing services to clients outside Europe: Africa, the Americas, Asia Pacific, Australia, the Middle East and Antarctica.
+the Netherlands, Belgium, the United Kingdom, Ireland and Germany.
+The Group also delivers projects in Denmark, Luxembourg and Switzerland.
+In addition, BAM International provides services to clients outside Europe: Africa, the Americas, Asia Pacific, Australia, the Middle East and Antarctica.
 In BAM home countries BAM International collaborates with local operating companies on specific services and competencies.

 Construction and Property